DylanBT928/cpp-projects/README.md

 ## Programs
 - [Body Mass Index](./programs/Body%20Mass%20Index/bodyMassIndex.cpp) - Calculates the measurement of body fat based on the height and weight inputted.

+- [Breakout](./programs/Breakout/Breakout.cpp) - An arcade video game where a player breaks brick walls with a ball by bouncing it on a moveable paddle.

 - [Caesar Cipher](./programs/Caesar%20Cipher/CaesarCipher.cpp) - An encoder and decoded for the Caesar Cipher, a method in which each letter in the plaintext is replaced by another letter some fixed number of positions down the alphabet.

 - [Calculator](./programs/Calculator/Calculator.cpp) - A simple calculator that includes addition, subtraction, multiplication, division, power, and percentage.